Kanhasingh235/Wokwi_Embedded_projects/README.md

 Displays temperature in °C and humidity in % on the LCD every 2 seconds.
 ## simulation link
 Here is the link (https://wokwi.com/projects/435530352809513985)

+## Project 10 – Auto Street Light using LDR Module

+### Overview:
+This project turns an LED ON automatically in darkness using an LDR sensor module connected to Arduino UNO.

+### Components:
+- Arduino UNO
+- LDR Module (Analog OUT)
+- LED
+- Resistor (220Ω)
+- Jumper wires

+### Working:
+- Arduino reads light value from LDR module (A0).
+- If light level is low → LED ON.
+- If enough light → LED OFF.

+### Learning:
+- Analog sensor interfacing
+- Threshold-based automation
+- Basic real-world electronics logic

+ ## simulation link
+ Here is the link (https://wokwi.com/projects/435635043000957953)